dantonnoriega/auto-logo-and-merge/README.md

 It uses the following syntax:

 ```
-./run.sh /full/path/to/logo.png  /full/path/to/video.mp4  /full/path/to/audio.mp3  /full/path/to/output.mp4  "999 999 9999"  "www.somewebsite.com"
+./run.sh path/to/logo.png  path/to/video.mp4  path/to/audio.mp3  path/to/output.mp4  "999 999 9999"  "www.somewebsite.com"
 ```

 The last two variables are optional.
 They default to blank.
 NOTE: Must use DOUBLE quotes `""`!

-It is SUPER IMPORTANT that you use FULL paths.
-For example, relative paths like `/img/P1BHs.png` fail because everything is assumed to be an *absolute* path.
-It MUST be `./img/P1BHs.png` OR `/Users/dnoriega/GitHub/auto-logo-and-merge/img/P1BHs.png`.
+It is SUPER IMPORTANT that you use *relative* or *full* paths.
+For example, *relative* paths like `img/P1BHs.png` or `./img/P1BHs.png` work, as do *full* paths like `/Users/dnoriega/GitHub/auto-logo-and-merge/img/P1BHs.png`.

+But `/img/P1BHs.png` fails because the program assumes *absolute* paths when you start with a `/` and will read it as such.
+Hence, a *full* path is just an *absolute* path to the file.
+I recommend using *relative* paths.
+Just remember: don't start with `/` when using relative paths!

 (This distinction was what kept me from getting the thing to work for like 2 hours.
 So annoying.)